digicatapult/fornax/README.md

 # Fornax

-An implementation of [NeMa: Fast Graph Search with Label Similarity](http://www.vldb.org/pvldb/vol6/p181-khan.pdf) using a postgres backend.
+An implementation of [NeMa: Fast Graph Search with Label Similarity](http://www.vldb.org/pvldb/vol6/p181-khan.pdf) using a postgres backend and python3.

 ## Install